US stocks rebound after getting a reminder of AI's potential upsides

 The swings were larger in Asia.
 South Korea’s Kospi jumped 2.1%, while Hong Kong’s Hang Seng dropped 1.8%.
 Stocks in Shanghai rose 0.9% after reopening following a holiday of more than a week.

 In the bond market, Treasury yields held relatively steady after a report said that confidence among U.S. consumers improved by more than economists expected.
-The yield on the 10-year Treasury remained at 4.03%, where it was late Monday.
+The yield on the 10-year Treasury edged up to 4.04% from 4.03%, where it was late Monday.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.